top of page

 Using our PDCA cycle to make sure that we've got rid of the problem

-Note the two things on the right of the funnel to look at.
+Referring back to the funnel, you'll notice that there are two things on the right to look at.
 Firstly, it’s very important to protect the customer early and stop bad material or other problems flowing out to them.
 Secondly, you’ll see halfway down, after you've done a bit of investigation that you're ready to set a target: A “What?” by “How much?” by “When?”

 Let’s go back to the funnel model to look at the Problem Solving pitfalls